-WP Staging stores its settings as serialized data so you can not do a simple search & replace and you need to follow the instructions below carefully:
+WP Staging stores its settings as serialized data, so you can not do a simple search & replace, and you need to follow the instructions below carefully:

-- Open phpmyadmin and look for the
+- Open PHPMyAdmin and look for the

-wpstg_existing_clones_betain the database table
+in the database table

 - Get the value of that column and copy it into an empty text file for backup purposes.